-Day 5: Hwange / Lake Kariba—Board Zimbabwean Dream
+Day 4: Chobe / Kasane / Lake Kariba—Board Zimbabwean Dream

-After a final morning wildlife drive in Hwange, we fly to Kariba to board the boutique riverboat Zimbabwean Dream.
+Return to Kasane this morning and fly on to Kariba where we board our boutique riverboat Zimbabwean Dream.
 This deluxe three-deck vessel, ideal for cruising the vast expanse of Lake Kariba, is our floating safari base for the next three days.
-Created when the Kariba Dam was built on the Zambezi River in the late 1950s, the lake is the largest manmade body of water in the world, more than 140 miles long and 25 miles across at its widest point.
-Today, the dam provides electricity for 70 percent of Zimbabwe's residents, and the resulting lake is a haven for a wide array of waterbirds and wildlife along the border of Zimbabwe and Zambia.
-Lake Kariba's size makes it feel more like an inland sea, and given how few visitors come to this region, we’re assured a serene experience in these watery wilds.
-Aboard the Zimbabwean Dream we find a relaxing rhythm, typically making two excursions per day, leaving the ship each morning and afternoon for wildlife-focused activities via smaller boats and safari vehicles.
+The lake was created when the Zambezi River was dammed in the late 1950s, and it is the largest manmade body of water in the world, more than 140 miles long and 25 miles across at its widest point.
+Today, the dam provides electricity for 70% of Zimbabwe's residents, and the resulting lake is a haven for a wide array of waterbirds and wildlife along the border of Zimbabwe and Zambia.
+Lake Kariba's size makes it feel more like an inland sea, and given how few visitors this region sees, we’re assured a serene experience.
+On board we find a relaxing rhythm, typically making two excursions per day, leaving the ship each morning and afternoon for wildlife-focused activities via smaller boats and safari vehicles.

-Days 6 & 7: Cruising Lake Kariba / Matusadona National Park
+Days 5 & 6: Exploring Lake Kariba / Matusadona National Park

 The unusual landscapes of Lake Kariba provide diverse contexts for exploration.
-In some places, drowned trees still reach skyward from the depths of the reflecting water.
+In some places, drowned trees still jut from the water’s calm surface.
 Via covered pontoon boat, cruise close to the shoreline and reed-fringed backwaters that shelter a variety of animals and birds.
-Hippos congregate along the shoreline, often giving their presence away by the mere sight of their ears and eyes peeking above the water's surface.
-Crocodiles are just as stealthy, though we frequently see them hauled out on the lake's edge.
+Hippos congregate along the shoreline, subtly revealing their presence as their ears and eyes peek above the water's surface.
+And we often see crocodiles hauled out on the lake's edge.

-Along the way, we'll explore Matusadona National Park, with the chance to disembark for a land safari.
-Bordered by the Sanyati and Ume Rivers, the park's 540 square miles of untouched terrain is home to numerous animal species.
-We'll hope to see elephant, Cape buffalo, impala, waterbuck, side-striped jackals and possibly lion.
-Though the cats are elusive, the park harbors two prides of lion—about 40 in all—and they are adept hunters, even killing crocodile on occasion.
-We're sure to see lots of birds, with frequent sightings of Egyptian goose, maribou stork, saddle-billed stork, goliath heron, African skimmer and the coveted African fish eagle.
-Some of the park's wildlife may be descendants of the more than 6,000 animals rescued during Operation Noah, after the dam was completed in 1959.
-As the water level rose, many creatures struggled to survive, moving to higher ground that would eventually be submerged.
-A team of intrepid rangers moved large mammals, big cats, impala and more to safety in Matusadona, transporting many on wooden rafts.
+Along the way, explore Matusadona National Park, where we disembark for a land safari.
+Bordered by the Sanyati and Ume rivers, the park's 540 square miles of untouched terrain is home to elephant, Cape buffalo, impala, waterbuck, side-striped jackal and more.
+We’ll also look for lions—though elusive, two prides inhabit the park, about 40 in all—and they are adept hunters, even killing crocodiles on occasion.
+We're sure to see lots of birds, with frequent sightings of Egyptian goose, marabou stork, saddle-billed stork, Goliath heron, African skimmer and the coveted African fish eagle.
+Some of the park's wildlife may be descendants of the more than 6,000 animals rescued during Operation Noah, following completion of the dam in 1959.
+As the water level rose, many creatures struggled to survive on ground that was gradually becoming submerged.
+A team of intrepid rangers moved large mammals, big cats, impala herds and more to safety into Matusadona, transporting many on wooden rafts.

-After each full day of discovery, return to the Zimbabwean Dream to watch the sun set blood-red over the water, dine on gourmet cuisine including freshly caught bream and tilapia from the lake, and head to the sundeck after dark to watch the sky sparkling with stars.
+After each full day of discovery, return to the ship to watch the sun set blood-red over the water, dine on gourmet cuisine including freshly caught bream and tilapia from the lake, and head up to the sundeck after dark to watch the sparkling stars in the black night sky.